MrBomber0x001/MrBomber0x001.github.io/_posts/2022-06-24-handle-error-tsql.md

 you will get `nulls`

 we can use it inside nested try and catch,
-But in this case you will get the last error occurred
+But in this case, you will get the last error that occurred

 ```sql
 BEGIN TRY